stiglers-eponym/BeamerPresenter/README.md

 * clock and timer for the presentation (some features of 0.1.x not yet available in 0.2.x)
 * simple navigation using document outline, thumbnail slides, or navigation by page label
 * save/load drawings in Xournal format (compatibility with Xournal improved in 0.2.x)
-* show videos on slides (improved integration with other features in 0.2.x)
+* show videos on slides (sound will be broken depending on the configuration. improved integration with other features in 0.2.x)
 * basic animations by showing slides in rapid succession

-### Currently NOT supported in version 0.2.x
-* slide transitions (only 0.1.x)
+* slide transitions

 ## Build and install